Get

 When a cat walks in circles before lying down, they may be using their sense of smell to get a better understanding of the surroundings.
 By taking a few laps around the area, the cat can pick up scents that might indicate the presence of predators, prey, or other cats.
 This can help them feel more secure and comfortable in their sleeping spot.

-Cats rely heavily on their sense of touch, particularly in their paws.
+Cats rely on their sense of touch, particularly in their paws.
 By walking in circles, cats may be able to feel the texture and temperature of the ground more fully.
 This can give them important information about the safety and comfort of their sleeping spot.
-Finally, cats have excellent vision, and they may be using this sense to assess the area before they lie down.
+Finally, cats have good vision, and they may be using this sense to assess the area before they lie down.

 cat sits on a sofa and sniffs owner finger